mimblewimble/grin-miner/doc/build.md

 - zlib libs (zlib1g-dev or zlib-devel)
 - linux-headers (reported needed on Alpine linux)

 And a [running Grin node](https://github.com/mimblewimble/grin/blob/master/doc/build.md) to mine into!
+Building this Grin node will have already taken care of all the requirements needed to build the miner.

 ## Build steps